6 Ways to Quickly Build Trust in Your Business

 - Poor design can make you look like an illegitimate business

-Action Step: Incorporate design best practices, such as white space (the empty space or “breathing room” around images and text that’s key for a “clean” design) and text hierarchy (a way to organize text by order of importance, which helps your reader navigate the content).
+Utilize design best practices, such as white space (the empty space or “breathing room” around images and text that’s key for a “clean” design) and text hierarchy (a way to differentiate text by font size and style, which helps your reader navigate the content) into your website.

 6) Share Helpful + Relevant Content